What is the CAMEO software suite?

 CAMEO Chemicals has an extensive chemical database with critical response information for thousands of chemicals.
 There are two primary types of datasheets in the database: chemical datasheets and UN/NA datasheets.
 Chemical datasheets provide physical properties, health hazards, information about air and water hazards, and recommendations for firefighting, first aid, and spill response.
 UN/NA datasheets provide response information from the Emergency Response Guidebook and shipping information from the Hazardous Materials Table (49 CFR 172.101).
 In addition to the information on the datasheets, you can also add chemicals to the MyChemicals collection to see what hazards might occur if the chemicals in the collection were mixed together.
 CAMEO Chemicals is available online, as a mobile website, and as a downloadable version.

 ALOHA is an atmospheric dispersion model used for evaluating releases of hazardous chemical vapors.
 ALOHA allows the user to estimate the downwind dispersion of a chemical cloud based on the toxicological/physical characteristics of the released chemical, atmospheric conditions, and specific circumstances of the release.
 ALOHA can estimate threat zones associated with several types of hazardous chemical releases, including toxic gas clouds, fires, and explosions.
-Threat zones can be plotted on maps with MARPLOT to display the location of other facilities storing hazardous materials and vulnerable locations, such as hospitals and schools.
-Specific information about these locations can be extracted from CAMEOfm information modules to help make decisions about the degree of hazard posed.
+Threat zones can be displayed on MARPLOT maps to help users assess geospatial information, such as whether vulnerable locations (such as hospitals and schools) might be impacted by the release or whether other nearby factors (such as construction zones) might complicate the response.

 For more information on emergency preparedness, planning, and prevention programs, contact the EPA Superfund, TRI, EPCRA, RMP & Oil Information Center, a toll-free service that can answer technical policy questions on federal EPA regulations.
 The Call Center can be reached during regular business hours at: